 • data transfer methods (open formats, standards, interoperability),

-The aim is to avoid any lock-in effect (contractual and technical locking) that would make it impossible or expensive for a customer to leave.
-This requirement will require many publishers to adapt their contracts and technical architectures.
+The aim is to avoid any vendor lock-in effect (contractual and technical) that would make it impossible or prohibitively expensive for a customer to leave.
+This requirement will require many vendors to adapt both their contracts and their technical architectures.

 Interoperability and support

 The regulation also insists on the need to ensure a reasonable level of support and interoperability.
+This means opening interfaces for data export and clearly documenting the APIs.

 Unfair terms prohibited